8 Get-Ahead Questions to Ask Your Boss

 3. When you think of your best employees, what makes them stand out?

-When to ask: This isn't the type of question to pop as you head out to pick up a sandwich together.
+When to ask: This isn't the type of question to pop during a casual conversation.
 Reserve it for a performance review, or at a time when your boss has just given you a bit of tough feedback.

 Why it’s important to ask: “If you’ve got a good relationship with your boss, but you’re looking to take your game to the next level or score a promotion or a raise, this is a great way to discover what she values most,” says Glickman.